nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 }
 ```

 We can test out the server by running `npm start` and opening a browser tab at `localhost:3003`.
-You should see a blank page and the `Hello, world!` message logged in the JavaScript console.
+You should see a blank page and the `Hello, world!` message logged in your browser's JavaScript console.
 Go ahead and stop the server for now.

 ### Write a Couple of React Components

 Let's turn that blank page into a React application.
-We'll write two React components: `App`, which will be the rendered at the root of the application, and `Counter`, which will be a child of `App` that renders an interactive button.
+We'll write two components: `App`, which will be rendered at the root of the application, and `Counter`, which will be a child of `App` that renders an interactive button.
 First, install React and make a `src/components` directory to contain the components.

 ```
 $ npm install --save-exact react@canary react-dom@canary